Vodafone India joins 4G race, to launch services by year end

-India’s telecommunications market is bracing for heated competition from Reliance Jio, the telecoms unit of conglomerate Reliance Industries Ltd (RELI.NS), as it prepares to offer 4G services starting in December.
+India’s telecommunications market is bracing for heated competition from Reliance Jio, the telecoms unit of conglomerate Reliance Industries Ltd, as it prepares to offer 4G services starting in December.

 Mobile phone carriers in India, the world’s second-biggest market by number of customers, have spent billions of dollars on buying telecom airwaves to meet surging demand for data services.